Rwb3n/SF-Boxfresh-app/README.md

 If I had this back then, would I have survived?
 Maybe.
 But that’s not the point.
 The point is, I’ll prove I can do what actually matters in this space: Design.
 Build.
 Solve.
 Execute.

-### Rewind...
+### Let's rewind for a moment...

 I set out to build a life in the sun, hands in the earth, scaling from private gardens to high-end contracts.
 I recruited a team of workhorses who took me further than ever before, but my grip wasn’t strong enough.
 Systems failed, cracks widened, and I collapsed under the weight of my own ambition.

 This project is my autopsy, a reconstruction of what was missing—structured automation, resource control, and precision execution.
 My failures sharpened my insights, and now, this portfolio is proof of the value I bring to ambitious teams in the Salesforce space.

 ---